 IANA Stewardship Transition

-In March 2014, the NTIA announced its intention to transition stewardship of the IANA functions to the Internet community.
-This transition has been envisaged since ICANN was established, and the NRO has stated its support for such a process on many occasions.
+In March 2014, the NTIA announced its intention to transition the stewardship of the IANA functions to the Internet community.
+The transition had been envisaged since ICANN was established, and the NRO had stated its support for such a process on many occasions.

-The Internet Number Community was asked to produce a single proposal to the IANA Stewardship Transition Coordination Group (ICG) in response to the Request for Proposal RFP published on 3 September 2014.
+To facilitate the transition, the various communities within ICANN were asked to produce proposals.
+The five RIRs, which worked together as the Internet Number Community, produced a proposal for the IANA Stewardship Transition Coordination Group (ICG) in response to the Request for Proposal (RFP), which was published on 3 September 2014.